Pierre Duval Le Camus: Biography

-As a result, he met and married Courtin's niece, Aglaé Virginie d'Houlouve; a fortunate marriage that opened the doors of high society to him, as her grandfather had been President of the Bar Association of the Parlement de Paris and her father was a cavalry officer.
+As a result, he met and married Courtin's niece, Aglaé Virginie d'Houlouve; a fortunate marriage that opened the doors of high society to him, as her grandfather had been President of the Bar Association of the Parlement of Paris and her father was a cavalry officer.

 In addition to his numerous portraits, of both the notable and the now-forgotten, he was also much appreciated for his genre scenes.
 He exhibited regularly at the Salon from 1819 to 1853.
 Many among the royalty were customers of his; La Réprimande was purchased by the Duchess de Berry, La Chasse au traque by Louis XVIII, and La Nourrice by King Louis-Philippe.
 He later became a sort of unofficial court painter for the Duchess.

 In 1837, he founded the Musée d'art et d'histoire de Lisieux and was named a Chevalier in the Legion of Honor.
 In 1848, during the Revolution, he went to live in Saint-Cloud and served as Mayor from 1853 until his death.